 Students choose courses from three areas: service learning, enterprise education, and outdoor education.
-Courses run in six-week blocks and through the course of the year students will participate in at least one course from each area.
+Courses run for a full term and through the course of the year students will participate in at least one course from each area.

-All of the courses aim to fosterpersonal growth and strong connections to other individuals, while developing the critical life skills of collaboration, communication, organization, management, problem solving, and critical/creative thinking.
+All of the courses aim to foster personal growth and strong connections to other individuals, while developing the critical life skills of collaboration, communication, organisation, management, problem solving, and critical/creative thinking.